Skip to main content

 Hospital bag checklist: What to pack for your labor and delivery stay

-Pregnant woman packing a hospital bag
+Pregnant woman packing a hospital bag.

 JGI/Jamie Grill / Getty Images

-One thing we know about babies is that they are unpredictable, and as much as you have planned their arrival around your due date, things can change quickly!
+One thing we know about babies is they are unpredictable, and as much as you have planned their arrival around your due date, things change quickly.
 That means you really don’t want to be waiting until the last minute to pack that hospital bag.
-Due dates aren’t always accurate and sometimes babies come earlier than expected, and you can get overwhelmed and tired as you near the end of your pregnancy.
+Due dates aren’t always accurate, and sometimes babies come earlier than expected, and you could get overwhelmed and tired as you near the end of your pregnancy.
+You’ll want to have your hospital bag packed and ready to go early in your third trimester.

-What to pack for mom
+What to pack for Mom

 Clothing